 Operations are then assigned to tags as normal.
 Tools which understand x-tagGroups like Scalar and Redoc will use them to create the nested navigation structures, and tools which do not understand the keyword will build the flat list of operations.

-In OpenAPI v3.2 there will be two new properties which can be used to handle tag grouping and nesting:
+OpenAPI v3.2 adds two new properties for handling tag grouping and nesting:

 tags.kind - A machine-readable string to categorize what sort of tag it is.
-Any string value can be used; common uses are nav for Navigation, badge for visible badges, audience for APIs used by different groups.
-A registry of the most commonly used values is available.
+Any string value can be used; common values are nav for navigation, badge for visible badges, and audience for APIs used by different groups.
+A registry of commonly used values is available.

 Best practices